-OST 135 Advanced Text Entry & Format 3 2 4
+OST 135 Advanced Text Entry and Format 3 2 0 4

-Prerequisites: OST 131 or OST 134
+Prerequisites: OST 134 Corequisites: None

 This course is designed to incorporate computer application skills in the generation of office documents.
 Emphasis is placed on advanced document production.
 Upon completion, students should be able to make independent decisions regarding planning, style, and method of presentation.